FastyBird/viera-connector/README.md

 Panasonic Viera connector is extension for [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem which is integrating [Panasonic Viera](https://www.panasonic.com) televisions.

-Panasonic Viera Connector is a distributed extension that is developed in [PHP](https://www.php.net), built on the [Nette](https://nette.org) and [Symfony](https://symfony.com) frameworks, and is licensed under [Apache2](http://www.apache.org/licenses/LICENSE-2.0).

 ### Features:

 - Full support for 2018 and later models
 - Support for televisions which need PIN authentication
-- Automated device discovery feature, which automatically detects and adds Panasonic Viera televisions to the FastyBird ecosystem
+- Automated televisions discovery feature, which automatically detects and adds Panasonic Viera televisions to the FastyBird ecosystem
-- Panasonic Viera Connector management for the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) [devices module](https://github.com/FastyBird/devices-module), allowing users to easily manage and monitor Panasonic Viera devices
+- Panasonic Viera Connector management for the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) [devices module](https://github.com/FastyBird/devices-module), allowing users to easily manage and monitor Panasonic Viera televisions
 - [{JSON:API}](https://jsonapi.org/) schemas for full API access, providing a standardized and consistent way for developers to access and manipulate Panasonic Viera device data
 - Regular updates with new features and bug fixes, ensuring that the Panasonic Viera Connector is always up-to-date and reliable.

+Panasonic Viera Connector is a distributed extension that is developed in [PHP](https://www.php.net), built on the [Nette](https://nette.org) and [Symfony](https://symfony.com) frameworks, and is licensed under [Apache2](http://www.apache.org/licenses/LICENSE-2.0).

 ## Requirements